Click image to zoom.Double click image to zoom.

-At the center of the strategy is a short story that provides opportunities for an individual or small group to identify social dilemmas, express ideas to make the dilemmas better, and gain more understanding in how one person’s behavior (spoken words and actions) can positively or negatively impact the outcome (relationship) between people.
+At the center of the strategy is a short story that provides opportunities for an individual or small group to identify social dilemmas, express ideas to make the dilemmas better, and gain more understanding in how what one person says or does can positively or negatively impact the outcome (relationship) between people.

 Each story follows the same sequence, with the introduction of a familiar event or activity (such as playing a board game with a friend) and a set of social dilemmas related to the context.
-These dilemmas (e.g., cheating at the game, making inappropriate comments, quitting the game when losing) occur between the characters of the story and lead to an undesirable conclusion or natural consequence (e.g., a character reconsiders playing with his or her peer, quits the game and goes home).
+These dilemmas (e.g., cheating at the game, making comments that are hurtful, quitting the game when losing) occur between the characters of the story and lead to an undesirable conclusion or natural consequence (e.g., a character reconsiders playing with their peer, quits the game and goes home).
 Each story invites the learners to “make it better,” resulting in active verbal problem-solving and a more preferred ending or outcome to the story.
 Teaching materials included on CD for easy printing.

 The We Can Make It Better!
 Stories (21 stories) in the book are designed primarily for K-2 kids.
-However, the story strategy of We Can Make It Better! may be used for immature older students, because teachers, therapists, parents and other caregivers can design their own stories based on their students' ability levels (e.g., create situations that represent their student's needs, written language and illustrations that represent their students' ability levels).
+However, the story strategy of We Can Make It Better! may be used for immature older students, because teachers, therapists, parents, and other caregivers can design their own stories based on their students' social goals (e.g., create situations to help them practice in safe social scenarios).

 Elizabeth Delsandro, M.S., CCC-SLP, is a clinical assistant professor in the Department of Communication Sciences & Disorders at the University of Iowa, Iowa City.
-She works with individuals with autism spectrum disorders and social cognitive challenges, focusing on functional communication, social participation, emotional regulation, and peer and community awareness.
+She works with autistic individuals and others with social communication differences, focusing on functional communication, social participation, emotional regulation, and peer and community awareness.
 She has been an autism consultant with the Grant Wood Area Education Agency in the Iowa public school system and an assistive technology trainer in Virginia public schools.